Vatosoa285/TP_ML/README.md

 fig.set_size_inches(5, 4)
 plt.show()
 ```

 ![png](lab_3/mlp_files/mlp_6_0.png)

 ### Analyzing the network

 Many details of the network are currently hidden as default parameters.

 Using the [documentation of the MLPRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html), answer the following questions.
 - What is the structure of the network?
+     <br/>3 layers, the hidden layer has 100 percetrons
 - What it is the algorithm used for training?
 Is there algorithm available that we mentioned during the courses?
+     <br/>The default value ‘adam’ refers to a stochastic gradient-based optimizer proposed by Kingma, Diederik, and Jimmy Ba
 - How does the training algorithm decides to stop the training?

-*What is the structure of the network?*
-* 3 layers, the hidden layer has 100 percetrons

-*What it is the algorithm used for training?
-Is there algorithm available that we mentioned during the courses?*
-* The default value ‘adam’ refers to a stochastic gradient-based optimizer proposed by Kingma, Diederik, and Jimmy Ba

-*How does the training algorithm decides to stop the training?*
-* It stops the training after `max_iter` itterations are done, there is no early stopping by default.
+     <br/>It stops the training after max_iter itterations are done, there is no early stopping by default.

 ## Onto a more challenging dataset: house prices

 For the rest of this lab, we will use the (more challenging) [California Housing Prices dataset](https://www.kaggle.com/datasets/camnugent/california-housing-prices).

 ```python
 # clean all previously defined variables for the sailing boats